windwp/nvim-autopairs/README.md

 ##  nvim-autopairs

-A minimalist autopairs for Neovim written by Lua.
+A super powerful autopairs for Neovim.
 It support multipple character

 Requires neovim 0.5+